nismod/infra-risk-vis/etl/README.md

 snakemake --cores <n_cores> -- pipelines/<dataset_name>/metadata_created.flag
 ```

-N.B.
-The `--dry-run` or `-n` option can be used to preview which jobs
-`snakemake` has determined are necessary prior to executing.

 ### Running every pipeline

 To run every pipeline, we do not request a file, but rather a target rule called `all`.